Prayer is part of the daily rhythm of life for the SLUH community in the following ways.

 MORNING P.A.
 PRAYER

-Each day begins with a prayer over the P.A., usually led by a member of the faculty, staff, or administration.
+Each day begins with a prayer over the Public Address system, usually led by a member of the faculty, staff or administration.
 Birthdays for the day are also announced at this time and held as a prayer intention.

 Each school day, SLUH students, faculty and staff dedicate two minutes of reflective silence to the Examen of Consciousness.
 This simple exercise, inspired by St. Ignatius of Loyola, founder of the Society of Jesus, is a daily method of self-examination intended to help practitioners better serve the Lord.
 The following is a process summary used by those in the SLUH community for the Examen of Consciousness: